lore/lore/README.md

 While there are tutorials that demonstrate how to obtain that functionality in React applications ([webpack tutorial](https://webpack.js.org/guides/hmr-react/), [react-hot-loader tutorial]()) the library itself [does not currently work with react-router](https://github.com/gaearon/react-hot-loader/issues/449), which is why it's not included as part of the development environment for Lore.

-Once those issues are resolved, Lore will investigate including as a default development behavior, similar to the way the Redux DevTools are included by default starting in `v0.12`.
+Once those issues are resolved, Lore will investigate including it as a default development behavior, similar to the way the Redux DevTools are included by default starting in `v0.12`.

 ### Thanks